OliverDemuth/MayaSignedDistanceFields/ROM/README.md

 2. Copy and paste the *runROMmapper.py* script into the *Python Script Editor*
 3. Adjust the user defined variables in the script and execute it

-The optimised translations and the correspondng rotations for each viable pose will be keyed into the translation and rotation attributes of ``jointName`` or each viable frame.
+The optimised translations and the corresponding rotations for each viable pose will be keyed into the translation and rotation attributes of ``jointName`` or each viable frame.
 Only viable poses will be keyed.
 Maya will become unresponsive until the ROM simulation is done.
 A progress bar will be updated according to the progress made.
 The ROM simulations can be cancelled at any time by pressing *esc* without losing any progress.

 #### From the command line (terminal)
 Autodesk Maya does not need to be open.